JTDingwall/herringspawnprediction/README.md

 **Rationale**:
 - Some locations have recorded spawns but zero biomass (spawn known to occur but not surveyed)
 - Predictions require actual biomass measurements, not just presence/absence
-- Minimum of 2 events needed to calculate variability metrics (standard deviation)
-- Ensures predictions are based on empirical data, not speculation
+- Ensures predictions are based on core spawns, not one offs

 **Implementation**:
 ```r